 Major Approaches to Study Personality

 There are different approaches used to study human personality.
-Every approach has its merit, demerits and limitation.
-Let us explore major approaches to study personality:
+Every approach has its merits, demerits and limitations.
+Let us explore major approaches to studying personality:

 It focuses on specific psychological Attributes along which individuals differ in a consistent and stable way.
 Its main focus is on dominant traits.
 Some of the theories based on the trait approach are listed below:

 Allport came up with 3 types of traits to understand human personality and those traits are Cardinal Traits, Central Traits, and secondary traits.

 - Cardinal Traits are very generalized in nature and a person becomes known for these traits throughout their life for example Mahatma Gandhi was known for his Honesty And Non-violence.

 - Central Traits are less generalized in nature, form the foundation of a person’s personality and can be used in the job profile of a person

 - Secondary traits appear in certain situations only and are least generalized.
 For example, Raj likes to watch movies.

 Eysenck’s Factor Theory

 There are three dimensions under this theory which comprise a number of traits.
 Here is a detailed description of all three dimensions: